 - Adobe Premiere Pro

 - Character Animator

 Children’s Computers: Twelve touchscreen computers featuring age-appropriate games and resources are available in the Children’s Library.

-Wi-Fi: Available inside the library or at four Community Wi-Fi Hotspots.
+Wi-Fi: Available inside the library.

 Scanning: High-quality flatbed scanner located in the Technology Center on the first floor.
 Scans can be saved to a flash drive or emailed for free.

-Fax: Fax documents to local, long distance, or international numbers for a charge per page.
+Fax: Fax documents to local, long-distance, or international numbers for a charge per page.
 Find the fax machine in the Technology Center, located on the first floor.
 The library cannot receive public faxes.